shuibing9420/shuibing9420.github.io/_pages/about.md

 where I lead the Intelligent Storage and Computing Systems (ISCS) Laboratory.
-I obtained my Ph.D. in computer science and technology from Huazhong University of Science and Technology in 2009.
+I obtained my Ph.D. in computer science and technology from Huazhong University of Science and Technology in 2009, and was a postdoctor at the Illinois Institute of Technology from 2011 to 2015.
-Subsequently, I worked as a postdoctoral fellow at the Illinois Institute of Technology from 2011 to 2015.
+My research interests focus on **AI/ML systems, high performance computing, storage, non-volatile memory, and in-memory computing**.

-My research interests focus on **AI/ML systems, storage, non-volatile memory and in-memory computing**.
+I have been awarded over ten grants from the National Science Foundation of China, the National Key Research and Development Program, Alibaba-Inc, etc.

-I have been awarded over ten grants supported by the National Science Foundation of China, the National Key Research and Development Program, Alibaba-Inc, etc.
+I have published nearly 90 papers in esteemed international conferences and journals, such as ASPLOS, MICRO, HPCA, EuroSys, SC, TC, TPDS and TOS.
+I am the Associate Editor of IEEE Transactions on Computers (TC, 2023-) and the Associate Editor of IEEE Transactions on Parallel and Distributed Systems (TPDS, 2018-2022).
-Besides, my research work has been published in over 80 papers in esteemed international conferences and journals, such as ASPLOS, MICRO, HPCA, EuroSys, SC, TC, TPDS and TOS.
+I also serve as the PC of ICPE, SRDS, ICPP, IPDPS, CLUSTER, etc.
 The open-source code for some of our projects is released in [ISCS-ZJU-code](https://github.com/ISCS-ZJU).